ivangfr/h3-hexagon-mapper/README.md

 - **Remove a Marker**: Right-click on an existing marker to remove it.
 - **Adjust Hexagon Resolution**: Use the resolution slider in the controls section to adjust the resolution of the hexagons.
 - **Change Hexagon Color**: Use the color picker in the controls section to change the color of the hexagons.
-- **Change Hexagon Opacity**: Use the resolution slider in the controls section to adjust the opacity of the hexagons.
+- **Change Hexagon Opacity**: Use the opacity slider in the controls section to adjust the opacity of the hexagons.
+- **Save Hexagons and Markers**: Click the "Save" button to download the current hexagons and markers as a GeoJSON file.
+- **Load Hexagons and Markers**: Click the "Load" button and select a GeoJSON file to load hexagons and markers from the file.

 ## How to Run Locally